-The Regional Manager Information Access and Privacy or designate must regularly generate proactive audits in collaboration with immediate managers or designates in other programs/departments/services, as appropriate.
+The Regional Privacy Analyst or designate must regularly generate proactive audits in collaboration with immediate managers or designates in other programs/departments/services, as appropriate.

-The Regional Manager Information Access and Privacy or designate and/or immediate manager must:
+The Regional Privacy Analyst or designate and/or immediate manager must:

-- a) Generate and review audits to determine appropriate access as per defined audit cues, and in consideration of the end user's assigned duties; - b) Where audits indicate a potential privacy occurrence, as required complete Part A of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the employee's immediate manager or designate; - c) Through review of Part A of the Clinical Information Systems Audit Follow Up form, (Form #12-2450) determine whether a privacy breach has occurred.
+- a) Generate and review audits to determine appropriate access as per defined audit cues, and in consideration of the end user's assigned duties; - b) Where audits indicate a potential privacy occurrence, complete Part A of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the employee's immediate manager or designate; - c) Through review of Part A of the Clinical Information Systems Audit Follow Up form, (Form #12-2450) determine whether a privacy breach has occurred.

-When upon review of the audit information a privacy breach IS NOT identified:
+Where upon review of the audit information a privacy breach IS NOT identified:

-a) As requested, the immediate manager or designate must complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the Regional Manager Information Access and Privacy or designate.
+a) The immediate manager or designate must complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the Regional Privacy Analyst or designate.

-When upon review of the audit information a privacy breach IS identified:
+Where upon review of the audit information a privacy breach IS identified:

-- a) The immediate manager or designate must: - i) Ensure that an Occurrence Report is completed in keeping with Western Health's Occurrence Reporting policy (6-02-15); - ii) Conduct an investigation in consultation with the Regional Manager Information Access and Privacy or designate and other departments, as required; - As requested, complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the Regional Manager Information Access and Privacy or designate. - b) Work with the Regional Manager Information Access and Privacy and other Managers/Directors/Vice Presidents, as required, to determine the most appropriate disclosure process in keeping with Western Health's Disclosure of Occurrences (6-02-16) and Privacy Breach Management (9-03-10) policies.
+- a) The immediate manager or designate must: - i) Ensure that an Occurrence Report is completed in keeping with Western Health's Occurrence Reporting policy (6-02-15); - ii) Conduct an investigation in consultation with the Regional Manager Information Access and Privacy / Privacy Analyst and other departments, as required; - Complete Part B of the Clinical Information Systems Audit Follow Up form (Form #12-2450) and forward it to the Regional Privacy Analyst or designate. - Work with the Regional Manager Information Access and Privacy / Privacy Analyst and other Managers/Directors/Vice Presidents, as required, to determine the most appropriate disclosure process in keeping with Western Health's Disclosure of Occurrences (6-02-16) and Privacy Breach Management (9-03-10) policies.